twelvelabs-io/twelvelabs-js/README.md

 - **Video and audio formats**: The video files you wish to upload must be encoded in the video and audio formats listed on the [FFmpeg Formats Documentation](https://ffmpeg.org/ffmpeg-formats.html) page.
 For videos in other formats, contact us at [support@twelvelabs.io](mailto:support@twelvelabs.io).
 - **Duration**: For Marengo, it must be between 4 seconds and 2 hours (7,200s).
 For Pegasus, it must be between 4 seconds and 30 minutes (1,800s).
 - **File size**: Must not exceed 2 GB.
 If you require different options, send us an email at support@twelvelabs.io.
-- **Audio track**: If the `conversation` [engine option](https://docs.twelvelabs.io/v1.2/docs/engine-options) is selected, the video you're uploading must contain an audio track.
+- **Audio track**: If the `audio` [model option](https://docs.twelvelabs.io/v1.3/docs/model-options) is selected, the video you're uploading must contain an audio track.

 To upload videos, use the example code below, replacing the following: